mZake/Chip8/README.md

 - **Minimalist:** Focused on essential functionality.
 - **Low Dependency:** SDL3 is the only dependency.

-## How to Build
+## Build Instructions

-Currently there are no releases available, so you need to build from source.
-But no need to worry, Chip8 was designed to be straightforward to build!

-**Prerequisites**
-- CMake 3.15+
-- C++ Compiler (GCC, Clang, MSVC)
+Before proceeding, make sure you have CMake 3.15+ and a C++17 compiler installed.

-Clone the respository and its submodules:
+Clone the repository using Git:
 ```sh
 git clone https://github.com/mZake/Chip8.git --recursive
 cd Chip8